alanwagner101/GIPHYapp/README.md

 Ever time you search will remove the previous search information from the screen and replace it with the latest search carousel.

+This web app uses GIPHY's API to pull the gifs.

 Have fun! and I hope you enjoy my work!